girihemant19/HyPR/README.md

 1) Before PR calcualtion, the dataset(amazon) is divided into x% & y% and the y% is divided into z batches.
-The evolving graph is created for y% of the data and static Pagerank is calculated for x% of the data using NVgraph.
+The evolving graph is created for y% of the data and static Pagerank is calculated for x% of the data using [nvGraph](https://github.com/rapidsai/nvgraph).

 ```
 python graph.py dataset x z